 Founded in 1936, MSS is a membership organization of academic and applied sociologists as well as students of the discipline.
 About 2/3 of the 1300 members live in the Midwest, but membership is open to all; and about 1/3 of the members are from other parts of the nation and the world.

 Organized in 1936, MSS held its first annual meeting in 1937.
-In 2011-12, MSS celebrated 75 years of scholarship and collegiality at its annual meeting in Minneapolis.
+In 2011-12, MSS celebrated 75 years of scholarship and collegiality at our annual meetings in St. Louis and Minneapolis.

-With the adoption in 2010 of a long-range strategic plan, MSS is moving forward intentionally, to meet the challenges of the future.
+With the adoption of a long-range strategic plan, MSS is moving forward intentionally, to meet the challenges of the future.